Your wildlife photography guide.

 Tropical forests, agricultural areas, gardens

-The Chestnut-cheeked Starling, scientifically known as Sturnia philippensis, is a medium-sized bird belonging to the Sturnidae family.
+The Chestnut-cheeked Starling, scientifically known as Agropsar philippensis, is a medium-sized bird belonging to the Sturnidae family.
 It is easily identifiable by its silvery-grey plumage and distinctive chestnut cheeks.
 This bird is primarily arboreal, feeding on fruits, insects, and nectar.
 It inhabits tropical and subtropical forests, as well as agricultural areas and gardens.
 Known for its varied and melodious vocalizations, the Chestnut-cheeked Starling is currently classified as "Least Concern" by the IUCN, although deforestation and habitat loss pose potential threats.
 This sociable bird is often seen in small flocks.

 Recommended lens: